Digital Content Marketing Types and How to Write Them

-As a business owner, do you ever get that ‘head-in-hands’ moment when confronted with a new marketing content type to write?
-It can feel like a minefield, figuring out how to write content for different marketing types.
-Especially when you’re pushed for time and need to write within the remits of your brand tone of voice.
+Do you ever get that ‘head-in-hands’ moment when confronted with a new marketing content type to write?
+It can feel like a minefield, figuring out how to write content for different marketing elements.
+Especially when you’re pushed for time and also need to write within the remits of your brand tone of voice.

 Here are some ideas on adapting your business brand tone, just a little, for your different content marketing types.

 Think of it in terms of your verbal communication style changing depending on who you’re with.
-When you’re at work – in client meetings, or with your colleagues – I’ll hazard a guess that you tend to act and speak in a specific way; professional yet friendly and inclusive, for instance.
-Then, when out socialising or spending time with your family, I bet your communication style is far more relaxed.
-Am I wrong?
+When you’re at work – with colleagues or in client meetings – I’ll hazard a guess that you tend to act and speak in a specific way; professional yet friendly and inclusive, for instance.
+But when you're out socialising or spending time with your family, I bet your communication style is far more relaxed.
+Am I right?

-Keep that in mind when writing your different digital marketing content types.
-So white papers, case studies and eBooks tend to need a more professional tone, whereas blogs, videos and social media do better with a more relaxed approach.
-Fun, even!
+Keep that simple differential in mind when writing your varied digital marketing content types.
+White papers, case studies and eBooks tend to need a more professional tone, whereas blogs, videos and social media prefer a more relaxed approach.
+Fun, lighthearted and less corporate.

 Digital content types to include in your marketing strategy